New era begins for Berkshire Museum finances

 "It's part of what makes the museum the museum," Bayne said of fundraising.
 "We continue to do fundraising today and continue to fundraise through this process.
 We continue to have very strong support with our operational fundraising, which is a great sign for us."

-The audited financial statements offer a tally of all monies held in endowments.
+The audited financial statements offer a tally of all monies classified as "unrestricted net assets."
 While the value at the end of fiscal 2017 came to $14,690,923, a significant portion, $6,077,438, is held in the Keep Crane Fund.
 That money can only be used for the "enhancement, care, preservation and protection of collections," according to the auditors.

-That still left $8,613,485 in unrestricted endowment money.
-One endowment account, known as the Annual Operations Fund, the auditors reported, "was exhausted" during the 2017 fiscal year — and shows up as a blank at year's end, erasing the $534,749 value posted for 2016.
+One unrestricted net assets account, known as the Annual Operations Fund, the auditors reported, "was exhausted" during the 2017 fiscal year — and shows up as a blank at year's end, erasing the $534,749 value posted for 2016.

-Bayne said that the credit line debt of about $1.8 million — later wiped out with sale proceeds — meant trustees had fewer resources than the $8.6 million figure suggests.
+Bayne said that the credit line debt of about $1.8 million — later wiped out with sale proceeds — meant trustees had fewer resources than the financial statements suggest.

 Windfall in hand, the museum has worked out special deals with banks for short-term deposits as the board prepares to roll out a longer investment strategy.